Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: Performance Evaluation

-{\bf Experiment setup on Amazon EC2}.
-To demonstrate the applicability of our scheme in the real-world environment, we run $\mathsf{BDT}$ (as well as $\dumbo$ and $\mathsf{HotStuff}$ for benchmarking) on Amazon EC2 c5.large instances (which are equipped with 2 vCPUs and 4 GB memory).
-We perform comprehensive evaluations for varying protocol parameters on 64 c5.large instances and 100 c5.large instances, respectively.
-All EC2 instances in our tests are evenly distributed in 16 AWS regions across five continents, i.e., Virgina, Ohio, California, Oregon, Central Canada, San Paulo, Frankfurt, Ireland, London, Paris, Stockholm, Mubai, Seoul, Singapore, Tokyo, Sydney.
+{\bf Setup on Amazon EC2}.
+To demonstrate the practicability of $\BDT$ in realistic wide-area network (WAN), we evaluate it among Amazon EC2 c5.large instances (2 vCPUs and 4 GB RAM) for $n$=64 and 100 parties, and also test $\dumbo$ and $\mathsf{HotStuff}$ in the same setting as reference points.
+All EC2 instances are evenly distributed in 16 AWS regions, i.e., Virginia, Ohio, California, Oregon, Central Canada, S\~ao Paulo, Frankfurt, Ireland, London, Paris, Stockholm, Mubai, Seoul, Singapore, Tokyo and Sydney.
+All evaluation results in the WAN setting are measured back-to-back and averaged over two executions (each run for 5-10 minutes).

-In the AWS tests, we might fix some parameters of $\mathsf{BDT}$ to intentionally amplify the overhead of the $\trans$ phase.
-For example, we let each optimistic path interrupted after outputting at most merely 50 blocks, so the $\trans$ phase is always frequently invoked.
-We also set the optimistic path's timeout $\tau$ be as large as 2.5 seconds (which is about a magnitude larger than the worst network delay among AWS's global regions), so all timeout-triggered fallbacks include this conservative 2.5 seconds overhead in addition to the execution delay of $\trans$.
+In the WAN setting tests, we might fix some parameters of $\mathsf{BDT}$ to intentionally amplify the fallback cost.
+For example, let each fastlane interrupt after output only 50 blocks, so $\trans$ is frequently invoked.
+We also set the fastlane's timeout parameter $\tau$ as large as 2.5 sec (nearly twenty times of the one-way network latency in our test environment), so all fallbacks triggered by timeout would incur a 2.5-second overhead in addition to the $\trans$'s latency.